Panvala/panvala/README.md

 [![CircleCI](https://circleci.com/gh/ConsenSys/panvala/tree/develop.svg?style=shield)](https://circleci.com/gh/ConsenSys/panvala/tree/develop)

-Built by ConsenSys, [Panvala](https://panvala.com) is a platform that helps fund the work that the whole Ethereum community depends on.
-This Panvala platform is used by PAN token holders to determine which grant applications should be funded using a process called slate governance.
+Initiated by ConsenSys, [Panvala](https://panvala.com) is a decentralized foundation that funds the work the Ethereum ecosystem depends on.
+This app is used by PAN token holders to determine which grant applications should be funded using a process called slate governance.

+Version 1 of the application contains four object types: proposals, grant slates, governance slates, and ballots.
+For those looking to receive a grant, proposals can be added directly into the application to be displayed publicly, or they can be sent directly to a slate creator (the later option affords the grant proposer more privacy in the consideration of their proposal).

+After proposals are added to the system, a slate creator selects the proposals they wish to add to their slate.
+During (or after) the creation of a slate, that slate must be staked to be added to the ballot.
+An unstaked slate can also be created, but that slate won't appear on the ballot during the voting period.

+Governance slates are added in the same way, but adjust a specific parameter that token holders might want to see adjusted.
+For example, the required number of tokens to stake a slate is a parameter that can be adjusted via a token holder vote.

+The system will progress through four stages: Slate Submission, Intermission, Commit Voting, and Vote Reveal.
+These stages are repeated across each epoch.
+At the time of writing, Panvala is in its fourth epoch.
+During the commit voting stage, the token holders can vote using their tokens for one slate or porposals or another.
+Only one grant slate and one governance slate will win per quarter.
+The system also uses a first choice, second choice run-off voting system that enables the token holders to support a favorite slate without wasting their vote.

+To learn more, read Panvala's wihtepaper here: https://www.panvala.com/img/docs/Panvala%20Whitepaper%20(June%2026).pdf

 ## Documentation
 Documentation is available at [https://panvala.gitbook.io/docs](https://panvala.gitbook.io/docs)